Cruz endorses Josh Mandel in Ohio's crowded Senate primary

 Mandel has also been endorsed by North Carolina Rep. Madison Cawthorn, who has received criticism from a larger swath of Republicans for recent comments, including one in which he called Ukrainian President Volodymyr Zelenskyy a “thug.”
 Utah Sen. Mike Lee, a conservative ally of Cruz, is also supporting Mandel.

 Vance has the backing of Missouri Sen. Josh Hawley and Reps.
-Jim Banks of Indiana and Marjorie Taylor Greene of Georgia.
+Jim Banks of Indiana and Marjorie Taylor Greene of Georgia, and Donald Trump Jr. made an appearance at a Vance fundraiser in Florida over the weekend.
 Gibbons has the support of Kentucky Sen. Rand Paul.

 Portman endorsed Timken in February, as did former Trump adviser Kellyanne Conway.
 Timken also has the support of Sens.
 Shelley Moore Capito of West Virginia, Joni Ernst of Iowa and Deb Fischer of Nebraska.